‘GH’ Spoilers: Steve Burton Set To Begin Taping New Episodes — Twin Jason Plot To Be Unveiled This Summer

 Regardless of how his role will fit in with Miller’s current role, fans are thrilled about the news of his return.
 And there is a lot of speculation about whether he is returning as the real Jason or whether Miller will continue in that role.
 However, the more popular view is that Miller will turn out to be a long-lost twin of the real Jason, a fake Jason or a fraud.

-Reports that Miller was negotiating a new contact had appeared to confirm rumors that Burton’s return was desinged to create a double for the current Jason.
+Reports that Miller was negotiating a new contract had appeared to confirm rumors that Burton’s return was designed to create a double for the current Jason.
 Rumors that Burton was set to return to his role as Jason were originally sparked by Daytime Confidential’s Jamey Giddens, who posted an update to his Twitter account, showing Burton and Miller side-by-side, with the enigmatic caption, “twins.”

 ‘General Hospital’: Steve Burton Officially Returns — As Jason Morgan? | TVLine https://t.co/cjAoVHGsOU